 Investing in facilities for ensuring safe travel

 Keenly aware that maintaining safe transportation services is one of its greatest missions, various companies of the Group have been investing in safety-related facilities.
-Seibu Railway has been constructing grade-separated railway crossings in order to make railway lines straighter and to reduce the number of railway crossings.
-Among its measures to improve passenger safety, the company has been installing automatic doors on train platforms and sensor systems for warning trains in advance if someone has fallen off a platform.
+Among its measures to improve passenger safety, Seibu Railway has been installing screen doors on train platforms and sensor systems for warning trains in advance if someone has fallen off a platform.
+As a critical infrastructure operator, Seibu Railway has implemented cyber security measures and so forth.
 Meanwhile, buses equipped with advanced safety features have been added to the fleets of Seibu Bus, Seibu Kanko Bus, and Izuhakone Bus.
-Likewise, the Japan Taxi, Toyota's state-of-the-art taxicab model fitted with anti-collision sensors, is being deployed to ensure safer driving by the Group's taxi operators, namely Seibu Hire, Izuhakone Taxi Group, and Ohmi Taxi.
+Likewise, the JPN Taxi, Toyota's state-of-the-art taxicab model fitted with anti-collision sensors, is being deployed to ensure safer driving by the Group's taxi operators, namely Seibu Hire, Izuhakone Taxi Group, and Ohmi Taxi.

 In addition, Seibu Construction handles the maintenance inspections of Seibu Railway facilities to ensure their safety, and is studying the feasibility of utilizing drones and other new technologies for building maintenance inspections.

 For more details on these initiatives, please refer to the websites of each Group company in the Group company Initiatives section below (in Japanese only).

 Conducting emergency drills to prepare for accidents and disrupted services